tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 .. confval:: rebalancer_disbalance_threshold

-    A maximal bucket disbalance threshold, in percent.
+    A maximum bucket disbalance threshold, in percent.
     The threshold is calculated for each replica set using the following formula:

     .. code-block:: none